adamdehaven/specify/README.md

 For example, if you are designing an engineering drawing at 1/4 scale (or 1:4), you simply choose this ratio from the **Scale** dropdown menu, and then optionally enable the checkbox for [Custom Units Text](#custom-units-text) on the Styles Panel that corresponds to the unit labels you would like to output.
 In this example, choosing '1/4' will indicate the artwork is drawn at one-fourth scale, resulting in dimension values that are 4 times their drawn dimensions.

+### Decimals or Fractions

+You may choose to use decimals or fractions for measurements that contain non-whole-numbers.

+If you choose **Decimals**, you can specify how many decimal places to use for the measurement (0-5 decimal places).
+Default is `2`.

+If you choose to use **Fractions** you can specify the maximum denominator number to use.
+This setting will impact the rounding algorithm.
+Default is `64`.
+You may also choose whether to include a dash `-` between the whole number and the fraction.
+With this setting enabled, the measurement `1 3/4` is displayed as `1-3/4`.

 ### SPEC Layer

 Choose whether to lock the **SPEC** layer after adding the dimensions.